 Customs territory from where they were sent.
 When it comes to expediting the whole import process, an Importer of Record (IOR) is a vital asset to have.

 You could be wondering why you need an IOR in your exporter-importer equation.
-Well, stick with us as we shine more light on the importance of an importer of record in importing goods.
+Well, stick with us in this blog as we shine some light on the importance of an importer of record in importing goods throughout the shipping process.

 The purchaser is the party that imports the shipment and has a financial interest in the imported goods.

-The exporter is the party (individual or legal entity) authorized by government authorities and customs to send goods from one country to another.
+The exporter is the party (individual or legal entity) authorised by government authorities and customs to send goods from one country to another.

 The exporter may sometimes not be the actual seller of the goods.
 This party may be exporting goods on behalf of the actual maker/seller of the goods.
 The exporter can be; an individual, business, or exporter of record (a company that acts on behalf of the exporter).